aarong/feedme-spec/README.md

 #### Server

 The server must treat each client conversation as being in one of three states.
-The server must initially treat client conversations as `Not Initiated`.
+When a client connects via the transport, the server must initially treat the conversation as `Not Initiated`.

 1. `Not Initiated` - When the conversation is in this state...